Skip to content

 Buyers love upside.

-But buyers also overpay for growth that is still hypothetical.
+But buyers also overpay for growth that is still largely hypothetical.

 Current value is the value supported by existing, proven performance.
-Reachable value is upside that is realistic because it can be activated with believable effort.
+Reachable value is growth potential than can realistically be reached through operational improvements..

 There is a difference.